reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

 Exercise 2 - Working with Docker
 ================================

 A successful Docker installation runs in the background out of sight of the user.
-At its core is the so-called Docker deamon (or dockerd) which manages different docker objects such as containers, images or volumes.
+At its core is the so-called Docker deamon (or ``dockerd``) which manages different docker objects such as containers, images or volumes.
 The way to interact with the Docker daemon and tell it what to do is through a command line interface (CLI) program which is called :bash:`docker`.
 We refer to this here as the :bash:`docker` command.
 The docker command is very powerful and it allows us to change many aspects of how Docker runs containers, manages images or creates volumes.
-In this first live coding session, we will be introducing the :bash:`docker` command and show how to run and interact with Docker images.
+In this exercise, we will be introducing the :bash:`docker` command and show how to run and interact with Docker images.

 Definitions
 ===========